 - You have a published adaptive form that customers can access.

-To gain deep insights into your customer interactions with your forms, you need to first configure Analytics in AEM Forms.
+To gain deep insights into your customer interactions with your forms and documents, you need to first configure Analytics in AEM forms.
 Perform the following steps:

 - Create a report suite in Adobe Analytics

 - Create cloud service framework in AEM

 - Configure AEM forms Analytics configuration service in AEM

 - Enable analytics on the form in AEM

 For detailed steps, see Configuring analytics and reports for adaptive forms.